eparey/AnnotateSnakeMake/README.md

 The test sets serves as an example for input data specification and formatting (see `config/config.yaml` and `resources/`).

+Before running, users need to download and format the pfam database, and specify its location in `config/config.yaml` (please see download instructions at https://github.com/aziele/pfam_scan, 'Prepare library of Pfam HMMs').

 - The pipeline has to be run from the `AnnotateSnakeMake` folder with the snakemake environment activated (see above to create the 'snakemake' conda env):

 	```